LukeWReagan/Vaultcda/content/blog/simple-post-title.md

 ---

 Southern folks really know their stuff when it comes to tea.
-So it was no surprise to learn this Kentucky-based company just received the prestigous
-"best overall iced tea" award from the
-Tea Time magazine tasting team earlier this summer.
-One sip and we were sold.
+We carry over 20 of their verietys including ceremonial grade matcha.
-This isn't your grandmother's tea
-(but we bet she'll love it too.)
+This isn’t your grandmother’s tea (but we bet she’ll love it too.)